To diagnose hairy cell leukemia, your doctor may recommend:

 Preparing for your appointment

-You're likely to start by first seeing your family doctor or a general practitioner.
+You're likely to start by first seeing your family doctor.
 If your doctor suspects you may have hairy cell leukemia, you may be referred to a doctor who treats diseases of the blood and bone marrow (hematologist).

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be prepared.
 Here's some information to help you get ready and know what to expect from your doctor.